hitchhiker3010/web-assistant/README.md

 ### Q&A Mode
 - Type your question in the input field
 - Click "Ask Question" to get an answer based on the webpage content

+## Supported Models

+Refer to the [list of models](https://mlc.ai/models) that are available in WebLLM.
+Add the desired models to `popup.html` and re-build the extension.

 ## Development